billchurch/elkm1-mqtt/README.md

 ## TODO
 - Subscribe to some topics to send commands to the Elk M1 EXP (arm alarm, disarm alarm, say command)
-- Publish configuration topic (zone names, areas, etc...)
+- Publish discovery topic (zone names, areas, etc...)
 - What else
 - Bypass M1EXP and do utilize direct serial